Last Updated on August 1, 2024 by lindseymahoney

 5 | Retro Bathroom Organization

-With the medicine cabinet now fully accessible and the vanity cabinets organized, I was able to finally clear off the counter!
+With the medicine cabinet now fully accessible and the bathroom vanity cabinets organized, I was able to finally clear off the counter!

 Vintage Tray